WFU-HPC/deac-docs/source/software-python.rst

     pip3 freeze

-The HPC Team recommends that users install their own Python packages utilizing Python environments or by installing packages into their home directory.
+If Users wish to install their own Python packages, the HPC Team recommends that users utilize Python environments installing packages into their home directory or research path.
 For more advanced Python environment installations, the HPC Team is willing to install Python environments for individual research groups or projects.

 -------